aszkid/mines/mines/INFO.md

      This will remove the pain of needing multiple entities per chunk (one for each material mesh).
      Also, we will then pack the three meshes in a single VBO and appease the driver demons.

-[  ] Load config from json/lua/ini files
+[OK] Load config from json/lua/ini files

 [  ] Make render commands also hold underlying buffer size